KraftyFX/aex/README.md

 # Inspiration

-Have you ever wanted to manipulate the AE DOM with as human readable JSON blob instead of the scripting API?
+Have you ever wanted to manipulate the AE DOM with as a human readable JSON blob instead of the scripting API?
 If so, AEX is for you!

 # Features